 Top 3 factors in choosing a phone system for my business

-Am I a great fit for a cloud or premise business phone system?
+Am I a great fit for a cloud-based or on-premise business phone system?

 - How does my finance team want to pay for this expense in the budget?
 (Capital or Operational Expense)